Mjz86/c_colon/mcc.md

 * the unsafe(dyn-args) dynamic variading functions  :
- printf in C is one of the examples, although these functions are unsafe and therfore bad practice to write.
+ printf in C is one of the examples, although these functions are unsafe and therefore  bad practice to write.